We all need a steady flow of clients. Otherwise, we’re dreamers longing for a resume business.

 I bet you have.

 Second, have you ever avoided a large purchase because too much time had passed?
-Or, have you felt embarrassed or a bit guilty because you told the sales girl you’d her back the next day, but didn’t?
+Or, have you felt embarrassed or guilty because you told the sales girl you’d get back to her the next day but didn’t?

 You likely answered yes to these questions too.

 The truth is, every single one of us …

 … “drop the ball” from time to time.

 … talk ourselves out of buying things.